ICELAND AURORA TRAVEL: budget-friendly tour

 NORTHERN LIGHTS: This program includes during 2 evenings a combination of presentations, lectures, film and guided searches at spots that are likely to offer a glimpse of the Aurora Borealis – the Northern Lights.
 The countryside accommodation in this program offers a Northern Lights wake-up call for guests that register for that special service at the reception.
 The tour is dependent on weather, and therefore Northern Lights sightings are not guaranteed.
 The Northern Lights are in the northern hemisphere from September through April but are only visible when the sky is clear and free of clouds.
 Like many natural wonders, the Northern Lights are ephemeral – they may be visible, they may appear for a bit and then be gone (it is not a TV show that you can just turn on and off).
 But it is worth the patience which is much required.
 Because they are a winter event, you need to be prepared to wait outside while looking for them.
 It is best to dress very warmly, in layers, with good footwear, gloves, hats and whatever else will make you comfortable while you patiently await this truly outstanding light show.
 For the best photos, we recommend using a tripod.

-CHANGE OF PROGRAM: Itineraries may be subject to change at short notice during severe weather conditions and certain outdoor activities/day trips may be canceled during the winter season in Iceland.
+CHANGE OF PROGRAM: Itineraries may be subject to change at short notice during severe weather conditions and certain outdoor activities/day trips may be cancelled during the winter season in Iceland.
 In these rare cases, where situations of force majeure apply, excursions/activities cannot be refunded but the local guides will try their best to find reasonable alternatives where and whenever possible.

 BOOKINGS & FURTHER INFORMATION: